 - Don't eat before the Queen does and don't finish after her

-However, the one major the pair should follow (other than not sitting down before the Queen does) is to not start eating before the Queen does.
+However, the one major he should follow (other than not sitting down before the Queen does) is to not start eating before the Queen does.

 Moreover, as Mr Harrold explains, the correct pronunciation of the controversial cake rhymes with "gone".

-Yet so long as the Trumps don't tuck in before the Queen, the other rules probably aren't too hard and fast.
+Yet so long as he doesn't tuck in before the Queen, the other rules probably aren't too hard and fast.

 - Don't worry about being sent to the Tower of London